hackersanddesigners/hd-filesha/writing/filesha-as-protocol.md

 Zero News Datapool, Manuel DeLanda, The Geology Of Morals.
 Source: <http://www.t0.or.at/delanda/geology.htm>

 Software architectures like those of a mailing-list allow for *necroposting*: no shame in resurrecting 6 months or 10 years old conversations, because it’s at best experienced as a collective sedimentation process which belongs as much to you if you find your own entry point in these past five minutes as to those who wrote about it for months a decade earlier.
-Rivers as computers!
+Computers as rivers!